-Tips for bringing a dog on a boat
+Boating with Dogs: 6 Tips for Taking a Dog on a Boat

 There’s nothing more fun than bringing your four-legged friends along with you on boating trips.
 Most dogs love the water almost as much as they love being with their people.
-Before you head out onto the lake, river or bay, consider a few of these simple tips for bringing a dog on a boat and keeping your canine companion safe and happy aboard the boat.
+Before you head out onto the lake, river or bay, there’s a few things you can do to ensure your pet has a best experience possible while out on the water.

 If your dog isn’t a natural swimmer, and even if he is, a life jacket will provide peace of mind for everybody.
 Canine life jackets are made of high-floatation neoprene or nylon, and they feature reflective trim, rescue handles and leash rings.
 If your local pet supply store doesn’t carry pet life jackets, check out West Marine or a website such as Outward Hound, Overton’s, L.L.
 Bean and SwimOutlet.